-The dried cape is excellent added to a casserole or stock pot; it’s rich body carries its flavors well and allows it to stand up to other flavors and improve them.
+The dried wiled mushrooms is excellent added to a casserole or stockpot; it’s rich body carries its flavors well and allows it to stand up to other flavors and improve them.
 Meat stocks and onions go well with ceps.
 The mushroom and its extracts are especially well paired with beef, veal, pork, lamb, furred and feathered game, and with rice and pasta dishes.
 Its flavor is too strong to be used with fish.

 - 1 large yellow onion, peeled and chopped